elliottslaughter/task-bench-paper/sc20_reviews/response.md

 ## Reviewer 1

   * Task graphs can be arbitrary, including irregular graphs.
-We added an example to Figure 1.
+We added an example to Figure 1 showing a random graph.

   * METG has already proven useful for exposing behaviors at the limits of system performance.
 We updated Section VI to provide additional details.